bgd-labs/aave-proof-of-reserve/README.md

 Proof of Reserve introduces a reliable way of verifying asset collateralization on-chain.

-The Aave Proof of Reserve system is an extra safeguard for Pool reserves, monitoring the collateralization data published by the [Chainlink Proof of Reserve feeds](https://chain.link/proof-of-reserve) of on-chain, off-chain, and cross-chain backed assets.
+The Aave Proof of Reserve system is an extra safeguard for Pool reserves, monitoring the collateralization data published by the [Chainlink Proof of Reserve feeds](https://chain.link/proof-of-reserve).
 The system can quickly isolate an undercollateralized reserve, thereby protecting the remaining reserves in the pool.

+A Proof of Reserve feed can report three types of reserves based on where assets are held:

+- **Off-chain** reserves can be characterized as reserves stored in the real world, for example, US dollars in a bank backing issued stablecoins.
+- **Cross-chain** reserves refer to assets in blockchain A that serve as backing for assets in another blockchain, B. For example, Bitcoin is stored in a BTC wallet, which issues BTC on Ethereum, or Aave tokens locked in a bridge, backing Aave on an L2 chain.
+- **On-chain** reserves are specifically for LSTs/LRTs that have their backing assets locked in a different layer of the chain.
+For example, LSTs on Ethereum are systems that lock ETH in the Beacon Chain to earn staking fees by securing the blockchain.

 <br>